emlg/ada/Project/README.md

 We can see that the data is well organized with some index similar to the Pandas dataframe.
 We can see that the variables names are consistent form one file to the other.

 # Contribution
-- Olivier : Data collection, Harmonization of graphs, work on final presentation
+- Olivier : Data collection, Harmonization of graphs, work on final presentation, report
-- Emma : Project Proposal, Graph of evolution for each file, answer research questions of axis 2
+- Emma : Project Proposal, Graph of evolution for each file, answer research questions of axis 2, poster plan
 - Matthieu : Load data & clean, Graph analysis, answer research questions of axis 1